How to watch Peacock from outside US with VPN

+Here is everything you need to know about accessing Peacock's library of movies and shows with a VPN

-You might be surprised to learn that NBC's new streaming service Peacock has a huge variety of free-to-watch movies and shows available on demand!
+You might be surprised to learn that NBC's streaming service Peacock has a huge variety of free-to-watch movies and shows available on demand!
 You just need to start a free account to gain access, but of course, considering Peacock is still a U.S.-exclusive streaming service, you might have some trouble watching if you find yourself outside of the United States.

-Whether you're hoping to re-watch your favorite episodes of The Office, check out Peacock's reboot of Saved By The Bell, or stream the exclusive film Psych 2: Lassie Come Home, there's some excellent content on this service that's not available to stream anywhere else.
+Whether you're hoping to re-watch your favorite episodes of The Office, binge-watch the hit series Yellowstone, or stream the original film Marry Me, there's some excellent content on this service that's not available to stream anywhere else.
 Luckily, using a VPN with Peacock is simple and easy enough that anyone can manage it no matter where you're located.

-A VPN won't unlock all of Peacock's content for you though.
-There's a variety of shows and films on Peacock which aren't free-to-watch and actually require a paid membership — primarily Peacock's original shows and movies but also some non-exclusive series and films as well (such as seasons 3-9 of The Office).
+A free account won't unlock all of Peacock's content for you though.
+There's a variety of shows and films on Peacock which aren't free-to-watch and actually require a paid membership — primarily Peacock's original shows and movies but also some non-exclusive series and films as well (such as Yellowstone and seasons 3-9 of The Office).
 To stream these, you'll need a Peacock Premium or Premium Plus membership starting at $4.99 per month.

 What is a VPN and how does it work?